Recruiting and Retaining the Staff You Need

-Health Human Resources Tools from Ontario Health
+Other Health Human Resources Tools from Ontario Health and the Ministry of Health

-Workforce Planning Toolkit
+Workforce Planning Toolkit (OH Toronto)

+• The Toronto Region Primary Care Workforce Planning Toolkit (Ontario Health Toronto Region).
 This collection of resources was developed by Ontario Health, Toronto region to support integrated primary health care workforce planning.
 It includes:

 • An interactive dashboard that provides an overview of the primary care landscape at a neighbourhood level, including demographic data, information about attachment, health system usage, projected service requirements, workforce capacity, and guidance to help you see the "big picture" in all this data (note: this dashboard currently only contains information for Toronto and its suburbs.
 If you are outside of this area, consider using these Primary Care Data reports from INSPIRE-PHC for information about your community).